apache/incubator-resilientdb/README.md

 ---
 ## Contribution
  1. Harish Gokul (http://github.com/harish876):
-    Lead Developer for MemLens responsible for
+    Lead Developer for ResLens responsible for
       - Ideation, Execution and Architecture Design for the project.
       - Development of CPP Hooks, integration of prometheus hooks, and third party profiling libraries.
       - Development of profiling environment
-      - Development of MemLens middleware service
+      - Development of ResLens middleware service
       - Contributed heavily to the frontend dashboard design.
       - Documentation and blog author.

  1. Bismanpal Anand (http://github.com/bismanpal-singh):
-    Designer & Developer for MemLens responsible for
+    Designer & Developer for ResLens responsible for
-      - Structured and Designed the MemLens website.
+      - Structured and Designed the ResLens website.
       - Experimented with various approaches to enhance usability while maintaining simplicity and elegance.
       - Contributed to the design of the frontend dashboard, ensuring intuitive visualization of metrics and data.
-      - Contributed in implementing the MemLens middleware service to bridge data collection and presentation.
+      - Contributed in implementing the ResLens middleware service to bridge data collection and presentation.
       - Contributed heavily to the frontend dashboard design.
       - Gathered memory metrics and profiling data by working with APIs & tools and integrated them into the dashboard